vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/slots.md

   Overriding the slot will override the whole page content (only navbar and sidebar are preserved).

-  If you have some pages that is wholely built by Vue Components instead of markdown, you can override this slot to build your own page.
+  If you have some pages that is wholely built by Vue Components instead of Markdown, you can override this slot to build your own page.

 - `content`

-  A slot for page content, this replaces all content generated from markdown, including contents coming from `contentBefore` and `contentAfter`.
+  A slot for page content, this replaces all content generated from Markdown, including contents coming from `contentBefore` and `contentAfter`.

 - `contentBefore`

-  A slot before content generated from markdown, and after the page title and toc.
+  A slot before content generated from Markdown, and after the page title and toc.

   Note: This slot won't work' when `content` slot is set.

 - `contentAfter`

-  A slot after content generated from markdown, and before page meta and page nav.
+  A slot after content generated from Markdown, and before page meta and page nav.

   Note: This slot won't work' when `content` slot is set.